jevenson76/git-mcp-server-enhanced/examples/README.md

-# Git MCP Server Examples
+# Git MCP Wizard Examples

-This directory contains examples of how to use the Enhanced Git MCP Server with various MCP clients.
+This directory contains examples of how to use Git MCP Wizard with various MCP clients.

 ## Claude Desktop Configuration